Healthy Homes Assessment Aotea

 Insulation Aotea

-Insulation requirements to meet the R-values for your area
+Insulation requirements to meet the R-values required for your area

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Aotea Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage quality.
+See the full details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection